austinsonger/Policy-Portal/data-management.md

 **Business records and documents**

-Each data owner/creator is responsible for maintaining a backup copy of their business files local on their laptop/workstation to the appropriate location on \<PlaceHolder> SharePoint team site.
+Each data owner/creator is responsible for maintaining a backup copy of their business files local on their laptop/workstation to the appropriate location on `<Company Placeholder>` SharePoint team site.
 Examples of business files include, but are not limited to:

 * Documents (e.g. product specs, business plans)
 * Presentations